 We use a little food processor that costs under $20.
 It’s the perfect size for making one batch of hummus and has more than enough power.

 Did you know that you can also make chocolate hummus?
 Weird, we know, but it is surprisingly delicious and easy to make!
 Like traditional hummus, chickpeas are used for the creamy base.
-Coco power and sweetener are added to make it into a tasty dessert.
+Coco powder and sweetener are added to make it into a tasty dessert.
 We use this simple chocolate hummus recipe from Don’t Waste the Crumbs.

 We like to eat it with apple slices and rice crackers.